Loading...

 Implement Switch Control Flow

-You can use conditional tasking to implement switch control flow.
-The following example creates a switch control flow diagram that executes one of the three cases at random using four condition tasks.
+You can use condition tasks to implement switch-style control flow.
+The following example demonstrates this by creating a switch structure that randomly selects and executes one of three cases using four condition tasks.

 tf::Taskflow taskflow;